Master Plan Update Process

 Plan Development is when the content of Richmond 300 is created.
 During Community Consultation #1: Visioning, we will ask the community for their vision for Richmond in 2037 and big ideas to get there.
 Based on this input, we will develop one communal vision statement and several goals.
-The Advisory Council will establish Work Teams based on the goals.
+The Advisory Council will establish Working Groups based on the goals.
 These Work Teams will develop strategies and actions to reach the goals.
 The goals and strategies will be presented for community input during Community Consultation #2: Recommendations.
 Afterwards, City staff will incorporate community feedback and write the draft Richmond 300 document.

 Phase 3.
 Refine and Adopt the Plan

 After City staff write the draft plan, it will be shared during Community Consultation #3: Draft Plan for public comment and feedback.
 City staff will reconcile comments and develop a the final plan for adoption by the City Planning Commission and City Council.

 Phase 4.
 Implement the Plan